Hewlett-Packard-ESS/docker-base/README.md

 Any files in there will be executed PRIOR to supervisord starting.

+## Profile.d
+The entrypoint script to this container will execute $USER/.bashrc, /etc/profile and /etc/profile.d/*.sh therefore if there are any environmental settings you whish to enforce, please create the relevant .sh files in /etc/profile.d

 ## Persistence
 /storage is exposed as a volume, stick stuff in there.